Mobile PIN Authentication

-Authenticates the user using an app-specific PIN code chosen by the user
+> Authenticates the user with an app-specific PIN code

 A journey is a sequence of steps that are executed when it's invoked by a client application (known as the "client").
 Some steps require involvement from the client, such as to collect user input.
 Other steps, like validating a token, are executed in the backend by the Mosaic journey engine alone.